VMCAI 2025

 Artifact submission is optional.
 However, we highly encourage all authors to also submit an artifact.
 A successfully evaluated artifact can increase your chance of being accepted since the evaluation result of your artifact is taken into account during paper reviewing.

-Artifact evaluation is singly blind, artifacts do not need to be anonymous.
+Artifact evaluation is single blind, artifacts should not be anonymous.

 Badges